-- Normal Each LED, mentioned above, is lit as applicable. - Start up The LEDs will cycle from left to right. - PassThru mode Network and Signal LEDs will blink in tandem.
-The Activity LED will blink when transmitting or receiving data. - SOS The Network Channel and Service Err or Service LEDs will blink alternate to each other. - Configuration Reset The LEDs will cycle left to right and then right to left 4 times. - Authentication Failure The Network, Signal, and Activity LEDs blink every 2 seconds - Data Retry The Network, Signal, and Activity LEDs blink every 3 seconds. - Invalid MAC Address or Ethernet Initiation Fail The Service LED will blink.
+- Normal Each LED, mentioned above, is lit as applicable. - Start up The LEDs will cycle from left to right. - SOS The Network and Service LEDs will blink alternately. - Configuration Reset The LEDs will cycle left to right and then right to left 4 times. - Authentication Failure The Network, Signal, and Activity LEDs blink every 2 seconds. - Data Retry The Network, Signal, and Activity LEDs blink every 3 seconds. - Invalid MAC Address or Ethernet Initiation Fail The Service LED will blink.